ArturoDent/find-and-transform/searchInPanel.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ArturoDent/find-and-transform/blob/master/images/contextExplorer.gif?raw=true" width="700" height="650" alt="demo of Explorer file context menus"/>

-### Explanation: The old 'files to include' entry will be replaced.
-The `find` query will be the selected word of the active text editor - which can be different than the editor tab's context menu.
+Explanation: The old 'files to include' entry will be replaced by the associated file or folder.
+The `find` query will be the selected word of the **active text editor** - which can be different than the editor tab's context menu.

 <br/>